nhhollander/stream3/README.md

 Version 2 was great until the server was struck by lightning.
 It was completely obliterated.

 Version 3 will be amazing.
+(Update: I gave up)

 ## Project Breakdown